GoogleCloudPlatform/professional-services/tools/asset-inventory/README.md

 1. The Cloud Asset Inventory  export operation failed with the error: "PERMISSION_DENIED.
 Failed to write to: gs://<my-export-path>" yet I know I have write permissions?

     You need to invoke the export API with a service account that's owned by the same project that owns the bucket.
 See Step 1.1 where you can have gcloud authenticate with a service account.
 When using the command line tools like asset_inventory/export.py or asset_inventory/main.py  use the  GOOGLE_APPLICATION_CREDENTIALS environment variable to point to the service account key or run then within a compute engine instance with a service account that has the required privileges (see access control section).

+    Another possible problem is that the write operation will be peformed by the Asset Inventory Agent service account which should have the name: `service-<project-number>@gcp-sa-cloudasset.iam.gserviceaccount.com`.
+It's this service account which must have write privleges to the ucket we are performing the export too.
+By default it will have storageAdmin on the project on which the Asset Inventory API was enabled but

 1. The Cloud Asset Inventory  export operation failed with the error:  "PermissionDenied: 403 Your application has authenticated using end user credentials from the Google Cloud SDK"